 List of Tables 3

-Introduction 5
+ntroduction 5

 Pre-Homelessness Reduction Act 2017 5

 Levels of Homelessness 5

 Relative Levels of Homelessness compared to other Staffordshire Local Authorities 6

 Who is Being Made Homeless in Lichfield?
+7

 Household Type 7

-Age 8
+Age

 Ethnicity 8

-Reasons for Homelessness
+Reasons for Homelessness 9

 Homeless Prevention 10

 Homelessness statistics since the Introduction of the Homelessness Reduction Act 2017 11

-Levels of Homelessness 2018/19
+Levels of Homelessness 2018/19 11

 Reasons for Approaching the Council 12

 Duty to Refer 13

-Relative Levels of Homelessness compared to other Staffordshire Local Authorities
+Relative Levels of Homelessness compared to other Staffordshire Local Authorities 14

 Main Duty Decisions 14

 Who is Being Made Homeless in Lichfield District?

-Type of Household
+Type of Household 15

 Age 16

 Ethnic Background 17

 Reason for Loss of Last Settled Home in 2018-19 19

-Employment Status
+Employment Status 18

 Accommodation at time of application for those owed duty 20

 Support Needs for Households Owed a Duty 20

 Homeless Preventions and Reliefs 22

 Type of Accommodation Secured 22

 How Accommodation was secured 23

 Homeless Reliefs 24

 Use of Temporary Accommodation 24

 Number of Households in Temporary Accommodation 24

+Average length of stay in Temporary Accommodation.
+25

-Cost of Bed and Breakfast Emergency Accommodation .27
+Cost of Bed and Breakfast Emergency Accommodation 26

-Homeless Prevention Schemes .28
+Homeless Prevention Schemes 27

-The use of Discretionary Housing Payments (DHP) to Prevent Homelessness •
+The use of Discretionary Housing Payments (DHP) to Prevent Homelessness 28

-The work of the Tenancy Sustainment Officer (TSO) .29
+The work of the Tenancy Sustainment Officer (TSO) 29

-Working with our Partner Agencies .30
+Working with our Partner Agencies 30

-Citizens Advice South East Staffordshire (CASES) .30
+Citizens Advice South East Staffordshire (CASES) 30

-Rough Sleeping .31
+Rough Sleeping 31

-Lichfield Emergency Night Shelter (LENS) .32
+Lichfield Emergency Night Shelter (LENS) 32

-Severe Weather Emergency Protocol (SWEP) .32
+Severe Weather Emergency Protocol (SWEP) 32

-Glossary .33
+Glossary 33